carbon-language/carbon-lang/docs/design/expressions/member_access.md

 The results of these lookups are combined.
 If more than one distinct entity is found, the qualified name is invalid.

-For an indirect member access, the second operand is evaluated to determine the member being accessed.
+For an indirect member access, the second operand is evaluated as a constant to determine the member being accessed.
+The evaluation is required to succeed and to result in a member of a type or interface.

 For example: